bitcoin-express/bitcoin-express-server/docs/createPaymentRequest.md

     "ack_memo": "string - purchase information stored and displayed at the wallet's item section", "amount": "float (required) - amount of the payment", "auth": "string (required) - authentication code",
     "currency": "string - valid currency for this payment.
-If not set, it will use the default merchant_config.defaultCurrency", "email": {
+If not set, it will use the default merchant_config.default_currency", "email": {
       "contact": "string - contact email of the merchat", "receipt": "boolean - send receipt to users after payment",